NEWS RELEASE

 1 Demand-based transportation is a type of local public transportation that determines routes and schedules and operates based on reservations made by users.

-2 The Public Transportation Open Data Challenge 2024 is a call for submissions of new application services that utilize various domestic public transportation open data and contribute to solving social issues and revitalizing local areas (implementation period: July 16, 2024 to March 14, 2025).
-In developing this app, operation data from Kotosan Bus, which operates a community bus service in Marugame City (released by the Social Infrastructure Information Distribution Promotion Council), and operation data from Kotohira Bus, which operates a demand-responsive transportation service (provided by the same company), were used.
+2. The Open Data Challenge for Public Transportation 2024 is a call for submissions of new application services that utilize various domestic public transportation open data and contribute to solving social issues and revitalizing local areas (implementation period: July 16, 2024 to March 14, 2025).
+In developing this app, operation data from Kotosan Bus, which operates a community bus service in Marugame City (released by the Social Infrastructure Information Distribution Promotion Council, a general incorporated association), and operation data from Kotohira Bus, which operates a demand-responsive transportation service (provided by the same company) were used.

 3 The "Floor Space Fill Rate Map" was jointly developed by Mitsubishi Jisho Design and the Remote Sensing Technology Center of Japan.